 Bring a couple gallons of your own fresh water and WIPES (baby wipes type) - they are very handy for "bathing"!

 Enjoy the outdoors?
 This is a peaceful location with the joyful sounds of nature around you.
-Lots of birds, spotting of turkey, deer, fox and other interesting wildlife.
+Birds, spotting of turkey, deer, fox and other interesting wildlife.